Culture of Hong Kong: Canton porcelain

 Hong Kongers, like their fellow Cantonese, have also dabbled in Canton porcelain.
-Canton porcelain (Jyutping: jyutping; Traditional Chinese: 廣彩), also called "Cantonese porcelain", is a distinct style of porcelain that originated from Canton City, the center of Lingnan culture.
-It primarily involves a specific set of techniques that enable Cantonese to get various colours onto white porcelain, resulting in porcelain products that are unusually bright and colourful.
-Hong Kongers has worked on Canton porcelain in the early 20th century and exported their products even to the Western world.
-Nowadays, however, as the city has shifted her focus to service and finance, it is mostly hobbyists who would spend time on this style of porcelain art.
+Canton porcelain (Jyutping: jyutping; Traditional Chinese: 廣彩), also called "Cantonese porcelain", is a distinct style of porcelain which originated in Canton City, the centre of Lingnan culture.
+It employs a specific set of techniques which enable various colours to be applied to white porcelain, resulting in porcelain products that are unusually bright and colourful.
+Hong Kongers have produced Canton porcelain since the early 20th century, and exported their wares throughout the Western world.
+Nowadays, however, as Hong Kong has shifted its focus to service and finance, it is mostly hobbyists who produce this style of porcelain art.